awsdocs/amazon-eks-user-guide/doc_source/eks-on-outposts.md

      enabled: true
    ```

-   Your output should looks similar to this:
+   The last line of your output should looks similar to this:

    ```
-   eksctl version 0.80.0
-   using region us-west-2
-   subnets for us-west-2a - public:192.168.0.0/19 private:192.168.96.0/19
-   subnets for us-west-2b - public:192.168.32.0/19 private:192.168.128.0/19
-   subnets for us-west-2c - public:192.168.64.0/19 private:192.168.160.0/19
-   using Kubernetes version 1.21
-   creating EKS cluster "my-outpost-cluster" in "us-west-2" region with if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks —region=us-west-2 —cluster=my-outpost-cluster’
-   Kubernetes API endpoint access will use default of {publicAccess=true, privateAccess=false} for cluster "my-outpost-cluster" in "us-west-2"
-   CloudWatch logging will not be enabled for cluster "my-outpost-cluster" in "us-west-2" you can enable it with 'eksctl utils update-cluster-logging —enable-types={SPECIFY-YOUR-LOG-TYPES-HERE (e.g. all)} —region=us-west-2 —cluster=my-outpost-cluster’
-   2 sequential tasks: { create cluster control plane "my-outpost-cluster", wait for control plane to become ready }
-   building cluster stack "eksctl-my-outpost-cluster-cluster" deploying stack "eksctl-my-outpost-cluster-cluster" waiting for CloudFormation stack "eksctl-my-outpost-cluster-cluster" waiting for CloudFormation stack "eksctl-my-outpost-cluster-cluster"...

-   waiting for the control plane availability... saved kubeconfig as "../.kube/config" no tasks all EKS cluster resources for "my-outpost-cluster" have been created kubectl command should work with "../.kube/config", try 'kubectl get nodes' EKS cluster "my-outpost-cluster" in "us-west-2" region is ready
+   EKS cluster "my-outposts-cluster" in "region-code" region is ready
    ```

    You can confirm your cluster has been created in the Amazon EKS AWS Management Console or the command:

    ```
-   eksctl get cluster —name my-outposts-cluster
+   eksctl get cluster --name my-outposts-cluster
    ```

 1. Identify the VPC created with your new cluster\.
 This VPC will host the subnet that contains your worker nodes\.
 You can find your `vpc-id` with the command: